business-science/sweep/README.md

 > Extending `broom` to time series forecasting

 The `sweep` package extends the `broom` tools (tidy, glance, and augment) for performing forecasts and time series analysis in the "tidyverse".
-The package is geared towards the workflow required to perform forecasts using Rob Hyndman's `forecast` package, and it contains elements that can help when performing time series analysis using tibbles ("tidy" data frames).
+The package is geared towards "tidying" the forecast workflow used with Rob Hyndman's `forecast` package.

 Benefits
 --------

 -   **Designed for modeling and scaling forecasts using the the `tidyverse` tools in [*R for Data Science*](http://r4ds.had.co.nz/)**
 -   **Extends `broom` for model analysis (ARIMA, ETS, BATS, etc)**
--   **Tidies the `forecast()` output for easy plotting and "tidy" data manipulation**
+-   **Tidies the `forecast` objects for easy plotting and "tidy" data manipulation**
--   **Integrates `timekit` to enable working with dates and datetimes (irregular time series) as well as numeric time series (regular time series)**
+-   **Integrates `timekit` to enable dates and datetimes (irregular time series) in the tidied forecast output**

 Tools
 -----